Indian roller: Distribution and habitat

 The Indian roller is distributed from Iraq and United Arab Emirates through the Indian subcontinent, including Sri Lanka.
-In Pakistan, it is resident in the wetlands around Chotiari Dam in Sindh, in Jiwani Coastal Wetland in Balochistan, and in Punjab along the Taunsa Barrage and Chenab River.
+In Pakistan, it is resident in the wetlands around Chotiari Dam in Sindh, in Jiwani Coastal Wetland in Balochistan, and in Punjab along the Tonsa Barrage and Chenab River.
 It has been recorded as a summer visitor to Jalalabad in northeastern Afghanistan.
-It has been recorded as a vagrant in Syria,Saudi Arabia, Masirah Island, Qatar, Yemen, Socotra, Bahrain, where it was sighted in 1996 and in 2008, Lakshadweep islands, the Maldive Islands, and Turkey.
+It has been recorded as a vagrant in Syria, Saudi Arabia, Masirah Island, Qatar, Yemen, Socotra, Bahrain, where it was sighted in 1996 and in 2008, Lakshadweep islands, the Maldive Islands, and Turkey.
 In Kuwait, it is a common winter visitor at Green Island and farmlands near Al Jahra.
 In the 1970s, it was reported as a common winter visitor to the marshes and mudflats of Shadegan County in Iran.
 However, it is listed as resident in Iran.

 The species is common, and often found in open woodland dominated by trees of the genera Acacia and Prosopis, and has adapted well to human-modified landscapes such as parks and gardens, fields, date and coconut palm plantations.
 It has been nicknamed "roundabout bird" in northern Oman, where pairs live in vegetation at roundabouts.
 In Oman, it is common in the Al Batinah Region and in cultivated areas east of the Sharqiya Sands below elevations of 1000 m.
 In India, it was sighted at elevations ranging from sea level in the Bhitarkanika Mangroves and the Gulf of Mannar to about 2100 m in the Nilgiri Mountains.